-Professors C.-M. Baldwin (chair), A. Otten Assistant Professors C. De Jong, G. Fetzer
+Professors C.-M. Baldwin (chair), R. Chumbley Assistant Professors G. Fetzer, D. Traas

-PROGRAMS FOR STUDENTS wishing to major in French are worked out for them individually by the department chair.
+Programs for students wishing to major in French are worked out for them individually by the department chair.
 To be eligible a student must have completed at least two courses in French with a minimum grade of C (2.0) and must have completed 101-102, 121-122, or the equivalent.

 The program of concentration includes 201-202 or the equivalent, 215, 216, 217, 218, and four additional 300-level courses.
 If approved in advance, one French interim course will count toward the major.
 Approved courses completed in a junior year program in France may be applied to the program of concentration.
 The six-course minor program must include 215, 216, 217, and 218.
-Nine collegelevel courses in French are required for a teacher education major and six for a teacher education minor.
+Nine college-level courses in French are required for a teacher education major and six for a teacher education minor.
 The elementary teacher education minor is 215, 216, 217, 218, and two electives, one of which may be the French interim abroad.
 In order to qualify for the spring semester teaching internship, students must pass the qualifying French language test before the end of the junior year.
 Students beginning their study of French in college should consult the department chair early in their college career.
 Cognates in a second language, art (231, 232), English or American literature (202, 203, 212, 303), and history (220) are recommended.

-All courses above 102 meet core requirements; 217, 218, 311, 312, 313, 371, and 372 meet core requirements in the fine arts.
+All courses above 102 meet foreign language core requirements; 217, 218, 311, 312, 313, 371, and 372 meet core requirements in the fine arts.